 YES!
 I love this recipe as is and make it all the time.
 I find the flavors are right on and I don’t miss the tuna-fish taste at all.

-However, for those of you that still want the extra flavor in your tuna salad, I have included a few options in the recipe below.
+However, for those of you that still want the extra flavor in your tuna salad, I have included a few vegan options:

-Kelp granules, dulse flakes, and crushed nori sheets will give your salad the authentic flavor you’re looking for.
+Any one of these ingredients will give your salad that authentic tuna flavor you’re looking for.

 How to make vegan tuna salad

-Then, slice the hearts of palm and add them to a mixing bowl.
+Then, drain and rinse the chickpeas and palm hearts.
+Slice the hearts of palm and add them to a mixing bowl.

 Use a fork and roughly mash up the palm hearts.
 Add in the chickpeas and mash them as well.